Gravedigger7789/groove-diggers/README.md

 **skāl - _verb_**

-- To climb up something steep, such as a wall, building, or a sleeping giant
+- To climb up something steep, such as a wall, building, or a sleeping giant.
 - To remove tartar, plaque, or gold from teeth.

 ---